pivotal/docs-tas-adapter/certificate-rotation.md

-# Rotating Certificates
+# Rotating certificates

-This topic describes how to rotate Application Service Adapter for VMware Tanzu Application Platform system certificates:
+This topic describes how to rotate Application Service Adapter for VMware Tanzu Application Platform system certificates, and includes the following sections:

 * [Rotating Ingress Certificates](#rotating-ingress-certificates)
 * [Rotating Internal Certificates](#rotating-internal-certificates)

----

-**Certificate rotation should not result in downtime.**
+> **Note:** Certificate rotation should not result in downtime.

-## <a id="rotating-ingress-certificates"></a>Rotating Ingress Certificates
+## <a id="rotating-ingress-certificates"></a>Rotating ingress certificates

 1. Update your `tas-adapter-values.yml` file with new API and App Ingress TLS certificates (crt and key).

-    The following values will be updated:
+    The following values are updated:

     ```yaml
     api_ingress: